The Andaz Maui struggles to manage expectations, and plays games

 How to get around the Andaz Maui award restrictions

-Alternatively, some report booking stays of eight or more nights, and then phoning up World of Hyatt to shorten the length of their stay.
+Some report booking stays of eight or more nights, and then phoning up World of Hyatt to shorten the length of their stay.
 Sometimes this might require hanging up and calling again, but it does seem to be possible, especially if you are a Globalist member with access to a My Hyatt Concierge.

 The Andaz Maui playing games with award availability is nothing new.
 I’m still not sure I understand exactly what their incentive is for doing so, but I’d love to understand, because it would explain a lot about the economics of hotel loyalty programs.

-The good news is that it still seems possible to book stays of up to three nights or stays of eight or more nights, and then later you can hopefully modify those stays to beat the hotel’s ridiculous rules.
+The good news is that it still seems possible to book stays of eight nights or more, and then later you can hopefully modify those stays to beat the hotel’s ridiculous rules.

 If you’ve tried to redeem points at the Andaz Maui, what was your experience like?